Priyanshu-511/Gemini-Integeration/README.md

 # Gemini Integration 🚀

-A simple Node.js + EJS-based web application that integrates with **Gemini API (by Google)** to provide AI-powered chatbot interactions.
+A simple Node.js + HTML-based web application that integrates with **Gemini API (by Google)** to provide AI-powered chatbot interactions.
 This project demonstrates how to build a front-end UI for querying the Gemini API and displaying real-time LLM responses.

 ## 🔧 Features